Game and UI Coordinates: the Difference

 UI Space

-UI space is a rectangle from 0 to ct.camera.width horizontally and from 0 to ct.camera.height vertically.
-Unless ct.fittoscreen with special modes like "Expand" or "Scaling without letterboxing" is used, this will be a rectangle equal to what you define as a view size in your room.
+UI space is a rectangle from 0 to camera.width horizontally and from 0 to camera.height vertically.
+Unless you use viewport modes "Expand" or "Scaling without letterboxing", this will be a rectangle equal to what you define as a view size in your room.
 Otherwise, it will either match the screen ("Expand" mode) or be taller or wider depending on your screen ("Scaling without letterboxing).

-To update the position of your UI elements so that they align nicely on different screens, use ct.camera.width and ct.camera.height.
-To align basic interfaces automagically, use ct.camera.realign(room);.
+To update the position of your UI elements so that they align nicely on different screens, use camera.width and camera.height.
+To align basic interfaces automagically, use camera.realign(room);.

 Translating Coordinates from One Space to Another